-Cash inflow from operating activities was \$305.7 million for the three months ended March 31, 2022, compared to cash inflow from operating activities of \$43.6 million in the three months ended March 31, 2021.
-The changes were driven by the following:
+Cash inflow from operating activities was \$159.5 million for the three months ended March 31, 2023, compared to \$305.7 million for the three months ended March 31, 2022.
+The changes were primarily driven by the following:

-- Higher cash inflow from operations before income taxes and working capital changes of \$115.1 million, compared to \$98.6 million in the prior period primarily due to higher segment profit; and - Cash inflow from changes in working capital of \$196.5 million in the current period compared to cash outflow of \$43.7 million in the prior period, primarily due to the impact of commodity price changes during the current quarter and the timing of inventory build up.
+- Cash inflow from operations before income taxes and working capital changes of \$154.6 million, compared to \$115.1 million primarily due to higher segment profit in the current period; - Cash inflow from changes in working capital of \$16.5 million compared to cash inflow of \$196.5 million, primarily due to the impact of commodity price changes in the prior period; and - o Income tax installments of \$11.6 million compared to \$5.9 million, primarily due to higher segment profit as discussed above.

 Cash inflow and outflow from operating activities and working capital requirements for the Marketing segment are strongly influenced by the amount of inventory purchased and subsequently held in storage, as well as by the commodity prices at which inventory is bought and sold.
 Commodity prices and inventory demand fluctuate over the course of the year in relation to general market forces and seasonal demand for certain products, and, accordingly, working capital requirements related to inventory also fluctuate with changes in commodity prices and demand.
 The primary drivers of working capital requirements are the collection of amounts related to sales of products such as crude oil, asphalt and other products and fees for services associated with the Company's Infrastructure segment.
 Offsetting these collections are payments for purchases of crude oil and other products, primarily within the Marketing segment, and other expenses.
-Historically, the Marketing segment has been the most variable with respect to generating cash flows and working capital due to the impact of crude oil price levels and the volatility that price changes and crude oil grade basis changes have on the cash flows and working capital requirements of this segment (refer to "Results of Operations" for more details).
+Historically, the Marketing segment has been the most variable with respect to generating cash flows and working capital due to the impact of crude oil price levels and the volatility that price changes and crude oil grade basis changes have on the cash flows and working capital requirements of this segment (refer to "Results of Operations and Trends Impacting the Business" for more details).